CubicMelon/terumet/README.md

 # Terumetal [terumet]
-### Current release version: v1.10
+### Current release version: v2.0
-A mod for the open-source voxel game Minetest (https://www.minetest.net/)
+A mod for the open-source voxel game Minetest (https://www.minetest.net/) version 0.4.16 or 0.4.17.X

 Creates a new ore in the world which can be used to make useful alloys from many already available materials.